V4Fire/Client/src/core/data/README.md

 }
 ```

-This is very naive implementation, but it works.
-Also, we need to create some API for providing events of the provider, which allows to notificate an application if data was changed.
+This might seem naive, but it works.
+Also, we need to create some API to submit events of the provider that allows to notificate an application if data was changed.

 ```js
 import request from 'core/request';